Danand/SimpleContainer/README.md

 ## How to use
 1. Add `UnityProjectRoot` component to any object in hierarchy.
-2. Reference your installer assembly to a `SimpleContainer.Core` and `SimpleContainer.Unity` assemblies via Assembly Definitions ([what's this](https://docs.unity3d.com/Manual/ScriptCompilationAssemblyDefinitionFiles.html)).
+2. Reference `SimpleContainer.Core` and `SimpleContainer.Unity` assemblies to your installer assembly via [Assembly Definitions](https://docs.unity3d.com/Manual/ScriptCompilationAssemblyDefinitionFiles.html)).
-3. Implement your own `MonoInstaller` and add it as component too ([example below](#installer-example)).
+3. Implement your own `MonoInstaller` and add it as component too ([example project below](#example)).
 4. Reference `MonoInstaller` to `UnityProjectRoot` via inspector.
 5. Run.